HaikuTeam/animator/README.md

 </p>
 <br>

 Haiku Core is compatible with all major modern web browsers: Firefox, Chrome, Safari, and Edge.
+Its current footprint is 56kb gzipped.

 <br>